 Be sure to use a variety of shapes in the vignette too.
 Mix square or rectangular objects with round.

-For example, this vignette on my coffee table is positioned so that the front side faces the entry into the room from the kitchen and the back side faces the couch.
+For example, this spring vignette on my coffee table is positioned so that the front side faces the entry into the room from the kitchen and the back side faces the couch.

 USE ODD NUMBERS

 Using odd numbers of objects in a vignette is much more interesting and pleasing to the eye.
 Groups of three to five items seem to work best.
 Any more than that can look too cluttered.

 VARY THE TEXTURES

 Be sure to use a variety of textures within the vignette.
 Mix hard and shiny accessories with rough and natural.
 Use weathered wood or iron architectural elements to introduce an unexpected texture.